 Will my degree audit clear me for graduation?

 DegreeWorks does not provide degree clearance, though you and your advisor should use it to view your progress toward meeting graduation requirements.
-Official final degree clearance is only completed when confirmed by the Graduate School, the Office of the Registrar, and the major/minor/certificate department.
+Official final degree clearance is completed only when confirmed by the Graduate School, the Office of the Registrar, and the major/minor/certificate department.

 How do I read my degree audit?

-There is a legend at the bottom of your audit:
+There is a legend at the bottom of your audit.

 Complete: You have completed the course or requirement